 Tears flowed down my face.

-I hoped they would drown my pain, my fears about what is happening today.
+I hoped they would drown my pain; I had so many fears about what is happening today.

-flags would be lowered at half mast to honor the victims of COVID 19.
+“Flags will be lowered at half mast to honor the victims of COVID 19.”

 The machine spoke to me again;